 Goodnight Moon by Margaret Wise Brown isn’t an innovative choice but I make babies who love this book.
-My son could be “Goodnight Mooned” to sleep as a baby if we simply recited the words and while my daughter isn’t at that point yet she sits happily listening to our voices as we read it to her.
-I will be the first to admit I didn’t always love this book but as a mom it’s been more than a book, it’s been a signal to my son that it’s bedtime and I hope that it becomes part of my daughter’s routine soon too.
+My son could be “Goodnight Mooned” to sleep as a baby if we simply recited the words.
+My daughter isn’t at that point yet she sits happily listening to our voices as we read it to her.
+I will be the first to admit I didn’t always love this book.
+But as a mom, it’s been more than a book.
+It’s my son’s signal that it’s bedtime.
+I look forward to it becoming part of my daughter’s routine soon too.
 The story is simple, it’s not even really a story so much as a baby bunny saying goodnight to all the objects in his room including the moon peeking in the window.

 The Runaway Bunny by Margaret Wise Brown.
 I am trying to find the right way to say how much I dislike this book.
 I know many love it but I just can’t get on board.
 A few years ago my assistant teacher and I referred to it as “Run bunny run!” because this poor bunny is just trying to get some space from his mom.
 I know that some people adore this book and think that the sentiment of security is the one to focus on but I can’t write that I love a book when I don’t.

 The ABC Bunny by Wanda Gag was first published in 1933 and is delicious!
 Readers follow along with a little bunny all the way from a to z!
 The rhyming text is bouncy and my son was fully engaged.
-I thought the black and white pictures may throw him off but he loved them and didn’t seem to notice that there was no color, they were beautifully done and that was all that mattered.
+I thought the black and white pictures may throw him off but he loved them and didn’t seem to notice that there was no color.
+They were beautifully done and that was all that mattered.
 I love the language used like the words dash, gale and jaunty.
-Good books are good books no matter when they were written, and readers will always love them, I loved this book.
+Good books are good books no matter when they were written, and readers will always love them as I loved this book.

 Little Bunny’s Sleepless Night by Carol Roth is a sweet story of an only child bunny who wants to share a room and go to sleep with someone else.
 He ventures out to a series of friend’s houses before eventually realizing that maybe sleeping alone in his own bed is what he really wants.
-My son loved it , he thought the skunk who sprayed by accident promoting the bunny to leave was hilarious and suggested that bunny should just climb into his mom’s bed.
-I like it because the bunny learns that he isn’t missing out on anything by not having someone to share a bedroom with , that he has the perfect spot for him after all.
+My son loved it!
+He thought the skunk who sprayed by accident, prompting the bunny to leave was hilarious and suggested that bunny should just climb into his mom’s bed.
+I like it because the bunny learns that he isn’t missing out on anything by not having someone to share a bedroom with.
+That he has the perfect spot for him after all.

 Ben’s Bunny Trouble by Daniel Wakeman is free of text but easily qualifies as an epic story.
-No young adventurer would be board by this book about Ben who is searching for the right planet for his bunnies.
-This is a great “quiet time” or “independent reading” book for kids who aren’t yet readers since the pages are filled with comic book like illustrations by Dirk Van Stratlen with amazing detail.
+No young adventurer will be bored by this book about Ben who is searching for the right planet for his bunnies.
+This is a great “quiet time” or “independent reading” book for kids who aren’t reading yet.
+The pages are filled with comic book like illustrations by Dirk Van Stratlen with amazing detail.
 This is one of those books that each time you open it you notice something new.
-It is however way too long for most toddlers in its entirety, though still fun to hunt and peck a page here or there.
+It is too long for most toddlers in its entirety, but still fun to hunt and peck a page here or there.

 That’s Not My Bunny: Its Tail Is Too Fluffy (Usborne Touchy Feely) by Fiona Watt is a simple book that will have your toddler exploring textures while giggling about what is and isn’t a bunny.

 Read To Your Bunny by Rosemary Wells is a simple little book that reminds parents to read to their children with adorable bunny illustrations.
 This is not a story, it’s a collection of reminders with great illustrations.
-My daughter LOVES bunnies and consequently she also loves Max & Ruby the cartoon based on this author/illustrator’s works so this book was an instant classic at our house.
-I liked it because it showed bunnies reading in all different settings and I could ask my daughter if she’d read here or there and suggest we read in new places.
+My daughter LOVES bunnies and consequently, she also loves Max & Ruby the cartoon based on this author/illustrator’s works, so this book was an instant classic at our house.
+I liked it because it showed bunnies reading in all different settings.
+I then ask my daughter if she’d read here or there and suggest we read in new places.
 This book does a great job at promoting reading.

 Knuffle Bunny: A Cautionary Tale by Mo Willems is hilarious and heartwarming all at the same time.
-The story is about a lost stuffed bunny, and a dad that can’t quite understand what his toddler is trying to say to him.
+The story is about a lost stuffed bunny and a dad that couldn’t quite understand what his toddler was saying to him.
 Luckily the mom speaks “toddler” and dad gets to be a hero by reuniting his daughter with her beloved bunny.

 A Bunny is Funny by Harriet Ziefert and Fred Ehrlich is a good book but not really funny like the cover claimed, perhaps quirky.
-It is still a wonderful book and not so much about bunnies, instead it about a lot of animals and the odd details about them that make them “funny”.
-The illustrations are bold and the rhyming text is natural and written in a way that will keep a wide range of ages interested in this quirky look at familiar animals that we nonchalantly accept despite their unusual features.
+It is still a wonderful book and not so much about bunnies.
+Instead, it’s about a lot of animals and the odd details about them that make them “funny”.
+The illustrations are bold.
+The rhyming text is natural and written in a way that keeps a wide range of ages interested.
+Looking at familiar animals that we nonchalantly accept despite their unusual features.